Search RHCG Website

 • History and examination should be carried out by an experienced clinician (Appendix 2).

-• The patient should be discussed during working hours with the Endocrine Registrar at the Royal Hospital for Children (RHC), Glasgow, who can be contacted on bleep number 18301, and who will liaise with the Endocrinology Consultant on-call.
+• The patient should be discussed during working hours with the Endocrine Registrar at the Royal Hospital for Children (RHC), Glasgow, who can be contacted on 0141 451 5799 (85799 while in hospital), and who will liaise with the Endocrinology Consultant on-call.
+They will be asked to document any discussions on Clinical Portal even if they do not attend to see the child.

 Sample